Sour Power! 20+ Fermented Food Recipes for Vegans

 Get the recipe here.

-Fermented Food Recipes for Vegans
+Vegan Fermented Food Recipes

 9. Fermented Probiotic Vegan Apple Butter

-This probiotic vegan apple butter recipe is super easy to make, healthy and rich with healthy probiotics.
+This probiotic apple butter recipe is super easy to make, healthy and rich with healthy probiotics.
 The good bacteria in this apple butter digest the sugars in the butter, making it less sweet and with a yogurt-like tanginess.
 This is a great recipe to make if you have apples going bad.

 Get the recipe here.

-Fermented Food Recipes for Vegans
+Vegan Fermented Food Recipes

-10. Fermented Vegan Walnut Thyme Cheese
+10. Probiotic Vegan Walnut Thyme Cheese

 Get the recipe here.